Timiwesky/Password-Generator/README.md

 ## Usage

-## Usage URL of the Deployed Application : https://timiwesky.github.io/Password-Generator/
+ URL of the Deployed Application : https://timiwesky.github.io/Password-Generator/

 URL of the Repository that contains the Code : https://github.com/Timiwesky/Password-Generator